 The mistake of a second offense DUI in GA will be one that the convicted citizen will regret forever, and will especially grow to regret, because the potential DUI penalties, the driver’s license impact, and the crushing consequences that can befall your family and job generate a 5-fold to 10-fold harsher “batch” of criminal and administrative punishments for a second DUI offense than the person faced with the first offense DUI conviction.

-The following short list of 10 painful, life-altering consequences of a second GA DUI is a partial explanation of how badly the life of a defendant can be impacted and disrupted, after a conviction for a 2nd DUI in GA within 5 years.
+The following short list of 10 painful, life-altering consequences of a second GA DUI is a partial explanation of how badly the life of a defendant can be impacted and disrupted after a conviction for a 2nd DUI in GA within 5 years.
+If you don’t know what you LOSE by pleading guilty, you cannot change your path and TRY to dodge this bullet!

 The differences between DUI penalties for a Georgia DUI first offense and a Second DUI in GA are significant.
 Across the board, criminal conviction penalties in the 2nd DUI in GA case are substantially greater, insofar as mandatory, minimum punishments.
 This includes any second offense DUI within the past 10 years.
 The ten-year time period is measured from dates of arrest.